Arlene Fargo 1940 - 2020 - Obituary

-In addition to her husband Ralph she is survived by her daughter Linda Bienvenu; son Ralph Fargo Jr. and wife Debbie; six grandchildren, Michael Bienvenu, Scott Bienvenu Jr. and wife Jill, Ryan Fargo and Shana, Nikkolas Fargo, Deven Fargo, and Rachel Fargo; two great-grandchildren, Scott Bienvenu III, and Oliver Bienvenu; and her brother-in-law Thomas Nickerson.
-She was predeceased by her sister JoAnn; and brother Ricky.
+In addition to her husband Ralph, she is survived by her daughter, Linda Bienvenu, and son, Ralph Fargo Jr. and wife Debbie; six grandchildren, Michael Beinvenu, Scott Bienvenu Jr. and wife Jill, Ryan Fargo and Shana, Nikkolas Fargo, Deven Fargo, and Rachel Fargo; two great-grandchildren, Scott Bienvenu III, and Oliver Bienvenu; and her brother-in-law, Thomas Nickerson.
+She was predeceased by her sister, JoAnn, and brother, Ricky.

 Due to her strong wishes there will be no services.